Tuesday, November 12, 2019

 With our amazing script and excellent performance, this was without a doubt another great success in my English teaching career

-For the first time since the Education Bureau held this competition ten years ago, we finally came in first place.
-Upon hearing the announcement, we were all over the moon, shouting and screaming.
-This feeling was hard to describe with words, but I knew I wanted to remember the ecstasy for a very long time.
+For the first time in the ten years since the Education Bureau initiated this competition, our team secured first place.
+Upon hearing the announcement, we were all overjoyed, shouting and screaming with excitement.
+This feeling was difficult to describe in words, but I knew I wanted to cherish the ecstasy for a very long time.

-This glorious victory carries some significant meaning to me.
-First of all, ten years ago, when the competition was first held, we regrettably came in second.
-When it was our turn to coach for this year's, we always aimed for the championship.
-Of course, this was also the very first grand prize in the history in KMJH.
-Then, the story itself was well structured, with some twists and surprises, and of course, designed for vocal expressions to bring the characters alive.
-I especially took great pride when the judge said it was one of the very few perfect scripts that he was ever seen.
-Finally, my daughter took on the leading role as Aladdin, and together we spent so much time getting her performance better and better.
-It's great that the father and daughter can work towards the same goal and share the same passion.
+This glorious victory holds significant meaning for me.
+First, a decade ago, when the competition was initially established, we regrettably placed second.
+Therefore, when it was our turn to coach this year, we consistently aimed for the championship.
+Notably, this also marked the very first grand prize in KMJH's history.
+Second, the story itself was meticulously structured with twists and surprises, specifically designed to allow vocal expressions to bring the characters to life.
+I took particular pride when a judge commented that it was one of the very few perfect scripts he had ever seen.
+Finally, my daughter took on the leading role of Aladdin, and together we dedicated significant time to refining her performance.
+It was wonderful to see father and daughter work towards a common goal and share the same passion.

-So, how exactly did we pull this off?
-Well, let's save the details for my future workshop presentations and boil them down to four major key elements:
+So, how exactly did we achieve this success?
+While I'll save the in-depth details for my future workshop presentations, I can outline four major key elements:

 1. Story Structure

-I watched dozens of YouTube videos on this topic and finally absorbed the very core of a story structure.
-Then I proceeded to work on the script, with each scene having its own goal.
-For example, for the big revelation to work, Aladdin has to suffer the most but still ignores the price he has paid until Jasmine decided to give him a second chance but hung up on him.
+I watched dozens of YouTube videos on this topic and finally absorbed the fundamental principles of story structure.
+I then proceeded to work on the script, ensuring each scene had its own distinct goal.
+For example, for the big revelation to work, Aladdin had to suffer the most but still ignored the price he had paid until Jasmine decided to give him a second chance but then rejected him.

-I felt like a great director when writing the screenplay for the RT competition.
-I already have vivid pictures of how each character should use his or her voice to illustrate their emotions perfectly.
+I truly felt like a director when writing the screenplay for the Reader's Theater (RT) competition.
+I had vivid mental images of how each character should use their voice to perfectly illustrate their emotions.

 2. Pronunciation and Intonation